-I will be at the following shows and events in 2020.
+I will be traveling or at the following events in 2021.
 If you need fitting/repairs/purchase while at the show, call me!
-I am often available for nearby fittings during show weekends.
-Because of COVID-19 related restrictions, event dates subject to change.
+Also, I am often available for nearby fittings during show weekends.

 There’s this hot new kind of girth, do I need it??
 It’s human nature—and certainly the nature of us horsey humans!—to jump on a new fad.
 One of the hot trends in tack right now is the anatomical girth.
 And look out, because next up is the curved anatomical girth!
 Shameless plug: E.A.
 Mattes has a wonderful one of these, called the Athletico, and I can get it for you, if you just have to have it—or if your horse truly needs it.
 But let’s take a minute to figure this all out before you whip out the checkbook.

 There are lots of variations in girths these days, most created on the hypothesis that we want to distribute pressure across as broad an area as possible, and avoid excess pressure on the sternum.
 These designs vary a lot but almost all are generally contoured: wider across the middle and narrower at the elbows.
 After that, we are seeing lots of variation in the width of the girth at the sternum, in the position of that center portion (e.g., Shoulder Relief girths), along with buckle angle and position, and more.
 We don’t have a lot of research out there that tells us a traditional girth is bad, but these newer designs might be better.
 At this stage, girth makers are doing a lot of experimenting, so the jury is still a bit out, when it comes to the normal body types.
 If you like the idea and have the money, go for it and get one; but don’t think you’re a bad horse parent if you stick with your current girth on a horse with run-of-the-mill conformation.
 Now, those odd ponies are a different story, and we’ll get to them in a minute.